-The Cannon deposit occurs within Horizon Mineral's Bulong South gold project located 30km eastsoutheast of Kalgoorlie in the Eastern Goldfields region of Western Australia, within granted mining lease ML25/333.
+The Cannon deposit occurs within Horizon Mineral's Bulong South gold project located 30km eastsoutheast of Kalgoorlie in the Eastern Goldfields region of Western Australia, in granted mining lease ML25/333.

-The Cannon deposit was discovered by Southern Gold in 2008 following up geochemical anomalies testing for strike extensions of the George's Reward mineralisation immediately north of the Bulong South deposit.
-The George's Reward prospect was initially held by Northern Mining Limited and comprised an Inferred Mineral Resource of approximately 23,000 ounces at the time before Westgold purchased it in 2015.
+The Cannon deposit was discovered by Southern Gold Limited in 2008 following up geochemical anomalies testing for strike extensions of the George's Reward mineralisation immediately north of the Bulong South deposit.
+The George's Reward prospect was initially held by Northern Mining